NAPANEE COMMUNITY KITTEN RESCUE

 The kitten will let you know when it has had enough simply by refusing more.
 Or bubbles will form around its mouth.
 Burp the kitten on your shoulder (like a baby), tapping gently with your finger on its back, or massaging its belly gently.
 Try the bottle twice more to see if the kitten will take more after burping.

 Sometimes the kitten will get a grip on the nipple and the nipple will collapse in its mouth.
 Then gently twist the nipple to release the kitten’s grasp, which will then allow air to enter and the nipple to expand again.
+Even when using Miracle nipples, never pull the nipple from the kittens mouth, twist a bit to relieve the suction.
+If the kittens are not eating, they may have become dehydrated.
+They will need fluids under the skin (lactated ringer’s solution or plasmalyte).
+Call a NCKR member to get help.
+There may be other problems as well.

 Before and/or after each meal, place a warm, moist cotton ball, facial tissue or soft towel over the kitten’s genitals and jiggle gently to stimulate urination and a bowel movement.

 DO NOT RUB; this will cause the area to become raw and sore.
 (The mother typically cleans this area herself before they’re litter trained.)
 Do not worry if they do not have a bowel movement every time or even every day…contact NCKR if they have not pooped or their belly feels hard.
-Urination should happen every time after feeding…keep an eye on the colour of pee and poop…more about that later.
+Urination should happen every time at feeding…keep an eye on the colour of pee and poop…more about that later.

-By about 3 weeks of age, a kitten should be able to eliminate without help.
+By about 3 weeks of age, a kitten should begin to be able to eliminate without help.
 Their towels will need changing more often and they may even begin to use a litter box with low sides…and a natural litter.
 Don’t be surprised if they make a lot of noise when peeing or pooping on their own for the first while…it feels strange to them to have it happen without help.

 Weigh the kittens daily to be sure they’re gaining weight, and keep a record.
 Weight gain may skip a day or two, then jump a bit.
-Kitens should gain about 10 grams per day.
+Kittens should gain about 10 grams per day.
 A newborn should double it’s birth weight by the end of week one.

 As with all newborns, hygiene is extremely important.
 The spread of germs is an ongoing threat to kittens.
 To keep this spread to a minimum, make cleanliness a high priority: